phylowheeler/iqtree.github.io/doc/Complex-Models.md

 ### MixtureFinder

 MixtureFinder is an approach to select the optimum number of classes and the substitution model in each class for a mixture model of Q matrices.
 Starting with version 2.3.1, MixtureFinder is available in IQ-TREE.

+>**NOTE**: Please use MixtureFinder in IQ-TREE 3, which has a much improved implementation over IQ-TREE 2.

 To run MixtureFinder:

 	iqtree -s example.phy -m MIX+MF